Chart Color Schemes

 Residential development activity is lower than average in Greenwith according to AreaSearch's national comparison of local real estate markets

-This financial year has seen $3.7 million in commercial approvals registered, reflecting the area's residential character.
-Compared to Greater Adelaide, Greenwith records significantly lower building activity, 94.0% below the regional average per person.
+New dwellings are developed at an average expected construction cost of $384,000, suggesting a focus on the premium segment with upmarket properties.
+In this financial year, $3.7 million in commercial approvals have been registered, reflecting the area's residential character.
+Compared to Greater Adelaide, Greenwith has markedly lower building activity, 94.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established properties.
-The level of building activity is also below the national average, indicating the area's maturity and possible planning constraints.
-Recent development has been entirely comprised of detached dwellings, maintaining the area's suburban identity with a concentration of family homes suitable for buyers seeking space.
+The recent development has been entirely comprised of detached dwellings, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.

 With around 3853 people per dwelling approval, Greenwith reflects a highly mature market.
-Looking ahead, AreaSearch's latest quarterly estimate projects Greenwith to grow by 670 residents through to 2041.
-At current development rates, housing supply may struggle to match population growth, potentially intensifying buyer competition and supporting price increases.
+According to the latest AreaSearch quarterly estimate, Greenwith is expected to grow by 670 residents through to 2041.
+At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development